CRowdCLassic/Documentation/README.md

 - Everyone with corresponding account can observe the discussions at Github project pages and voting process in Discord channels.

 ### The cornerstones
-- UNA - Community Management System (suscesor of Dolphin Pro) will serve as platform for implementation of social, gamification, marketplace and educational functions and
+- UNA - Community Management System (successor of Dolphin Pro) will serve as platform for implementation of social, gamification, marketplace and educational functions and
 - BitShares - The code base behind CryptoBridge and other serious projects will serve as gateway for wallet, exchange, crowdfunding and voting properties of the project.
 Both are open source, properly licensed, possess the flexibility needed and complete each other, giving this project a posibility to achieve The Mission goals.
 - Janrain - Customer Identity and Access Management for complete user's registration, security and identity management.
 - Consulting with an attorney office, having vast expirience in IPO/ICO/STO field, at every stage of creating the project's website (WIP).